goyalmunish/reminder/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Reminder

+## Yet Another Reminder App.
+Why?

+This app is not for everybody, but is only for folks who spend most of their time on command-line (terminal) on Linux/Unix/macOS.
+It's **terminal-based interactive reminder app**.

 ## How to run?